-At Isovera, we generally focus on two major concepts:
+At Isovera, we generally focus on two major concepts when evaluating Drupal sites:

 - Has your website been built using general software/web development best practices?